This article was updated on September 18, 2018.

 In order to attract and retain the best performers, many business leaders feel the pressure to try to 'out-benefit' the competition by implementing new programs such as pet insurance, unlimited vacations, free snacks and even massages.
-But too often, companies overlook one of the most critical aspects of managing people: training.
+But too often, organizations overlook one of the most critical aspects of managing people: training.

-Why Is It So Important to Have a Program in Place?
+Why Is It so Important to Have a Program in Place?

 Consider the benefits that training can bring to your business: